-- 9) Check for leaks using nitrogen gas (140 PSIG) and soap bubbles. - 10) Evacuate the system, and charge it with refrigerant.
+- 9) Use an electronic leak detector or soap bubbles to check for leaks.
+Add a trace of refrigerant to the system (if using an electronic leak detector), and then raise the pressure using nitrogen gas (140 PSIG).
+DO NOT use R-404A as a mixture with pressurized air for leak testing. - 10) Evacuate the system, and charge it with refrigerant.
 For air-cooled and water-cooled models, see the nameplate for the required refrigerant charge.
-For remote air-cooled models, see the charge label in the machine compartment. - 11) Cut the leads of the solenoid allowing enough lead length to reconnect using closed end connectors. - 12) Connect the new solenoid leads. - 13) Attach the solenoid to the valve body and secure it with the screw. - 14) Replace the panels in their correct positions. - 15) Turn on the power supply.
+For remote air-cooled models, see the rating label inside the icemaker. - 11) Cut the leads of the solenoid allowing enough lead length to reconnect using closed end connectors. - 12) Connect the new solenoid leads. - 13) Attach the solenoid to the valve body and secure it with the screw. - 14) Replace the panels in their correct positions. - 15) Turn on the power supply.

-G. Removal and Replacement of Evaporator
+E. Removal and Replacement of Evaporator